- Brand Positioning

 We have added a color from the Pantone Matching System Neons.
 Its primary role is to be used in small doses in print as a spot color only, serving to catch the viewer's eye.
 Please contact University Marketing for guidance on the best use of this color.

 Our audiences usually meet us digitally first, way before they ever experience us in person.
 To translate our brand thoughtfully for our digital communications, we’ve created web-specific values for our color palette, using the HEX and RGB variations listed.
 These have been optimized for digital use and should not be altered in any way.

 We want our communications to resonate with all audiences, so be thoughtful when choosing color combinations for digital communications.
 Our digital color palette has been optimized for compliance with the Americans with Disabilities Act (ADA) — an equal-opportunity law for people with disabilities — so that it’s visually effective and functionally useful for everyone.
-For more information on contrast and compliance, please visit webaim.org/resources/contrastchecker.
+Check your color choices for adequate contrast.

 Since some users may override page colors, color should not be the only way information is conveyed.
 Make sure information is available even if colors are altered.
 This can mean adding another cue, such as an underline to show a link or an icon to reinforce the meaning.